On the consistency of supervised learning with missing values: Simulations

-A second class of methods uses missing values to compute the splitting criterion itself.
-Consequently, the splitting location depends on the missing values, contrary to all methods presented in Section~\ref{sec:availablecase}.
-Its most common instance is ``missing incorporated in attribute" (MIA, \citealt{Twala:2008:GMC:1352941.1353228}, ).
-More specifically, MIA considers the following splits, for all splits $(j,z)$: \begin{itemize} \item $\{\Xm_j\leq z ~\textrm{or}~ \Xm_j=\NA\}$ vs $ \{\Xm_j>z\}$,
+\paragraph{Missing incorporated in attribute (MIA, \citealt{Twala:2008:GMC:1352941.1353228})} A second class of methods uses missing values to compute the splitting criterion itself.
+Consequently, the splitting location depends on the missing values, contrary to all methods presented above.
+Its most common instance is ``missing incorporated in attribute" (MIA), which considers the following splits, for all splits $(j,z)$: \begin{itemize} \item $\{\Xm_j\leq z ~\textrm{or}~ \Xm_j=\NA\}$ vs $ \{\Xm_j>z\}$,

 \item $\{\Xm_j\leq z\}$ vs $\{\Xm_j>z ~\textrm{or}~ \Xm_j=\NA\}$,